swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/_index.md

 - SSH into an EC2 instance and run Linux commands.
 - Stopping and Terminating the Linux instance.

-If you are joining this tutorial by live training, please listen to your instructor for which page to access next.
-If you are going through this tutorial independently, proceed to page ***b.
-Sign in to the Console***.
+Proceed to page
+***a.Sign in to Event Engine*** if you are joining this tutorial by live training and were provided with Event Engine credentials.
+OR
+***b.
+Sign in to AWS Console*** if you are going through this tutorial independently.